DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Materials and methods

 \subsubsection{Colorectal cancer tissue dataset: TCGA-CRCk}

-We use the pre-processed colorectal tumor tiles extracted from Formalin-Fixed, Paraffin-Embedded (FFPE) WSIs from the Cancer Genome Atlas (TCGA) with accompanying binarized MSI labels from \cite{kather-msi-dataset}.
-We use the train-test split as given, and perform a 5-fold patient-level train-validation split.
-This dataset consists of 155,176 (train: 93,408, test: 61,768) tiles from 360 patients (train: 260, test: 100).
+We use the pre-processed (tiled from tumor annotations and color-normalized) colorectal tumor tiles extracted from Formalin-Fixed, Paraffin-Embedded (FFPE) WSIs from the Cancer Genome Atlas (TCGA) with accompanying binarized MSI labels from \cite{kather-msi-dataset}.
+We use the train-test split as given and perform a 5-fold patient-level train-validation split.
+This dataset consists of 192,314 (train: 93,408, test: 98,906) tiles from 360 patients (train: 260, test: 100).
 The train and test set respectively consist of 39 and 26 MSI, and 221 and 74 MicroSatellite Stable (MSS) patients.
-The number of tiles per WSI ranges from 6 to 4,064 with an average of 375 tiles per WSI.
+These patients are from multiple centers in the United States of America.
 We refer to this dataset as \textit{TCGA-CRCk}.